|

 We decided to go anyway.
 The day started off with little diversity.

-for a couple of hours wondering if we were going to see anything else.
+a couple of hours wondering if we were going to see anything else.
+Soon

-Happy we finally got one of our targets, we continued.
-Not long after,
+we finally got one of our targets, we continued.
+Not long after, we

-we found another adult rough earth snake.
-At least that is what we
+found another adult rough earth snake.
+At least that is what we thought

-thought at first.
-It looked different so we checked its characteristics,
+at first.
+It looked different so we checked its characteristics, and

 After posing both species together we continued on.
 The next rock is